 If it’s true, as it appears to be, that no single approach is best and that multiple methods can be effective, how does a weightlifting coach or weightlifter decide how to train?
 This is a decision that will hinge on multiple factors, but in all cases, it must be made in accordance to the needs of the lifter and his or her response to any given method.
 The biggest mistake any coach or athlete can make is to remain rigidly committed to a single approach when it becomes apparent that it no longer works or never worked in the first place.
 Experimentation carries some degree of risk, but it also provides the opportunity for discovery.

 In the US, there is essentially an absence of a system.
-Weightlifters typically arrive at the sport at later ages following other athletic careers.
+Weightlifters often arrive at the sport at later ages following other athletic careers.
 As a result, there is far more variation in the abilities, capacities and needs of US weightlifters, and consequently no simple prescription can be applied across the board.
 If a lifter is extremely strong, but technically unsound or inconsistent, it makes little sense to emphasize strength work over classic lift work; if a lifter is technically sound but simply doesn’t have enough strength, strength work can be prioritized and classic lift work reduced.
 This kind of individualization can be difficult to implement with large groups of weightlifters, but fortunately, such groups really don’t exist in the US.

 The bottom line is that without a huge pool of athletes appropriate for the training, training must be made entirely appropriate for the athletes in order for any reasonable level of success to be achieved.